The PCH in 25 Breathtaking (& Bizarre!) Stops You’ll Adore

 Dating back to 1892, the 17-Mile Drive was created by a consortium of railroad companies as an excursion for guests of their nearby hotel.
 The road meanders along beaches and forested areas between Monterey and Carmel and remains a popular activity for visitors to the area.

-Pebble Beach is home to seven public and private golf courses, the most famous of which is Pebble Beach Golf Links – arguably the best golf course in the western United States and five-time site of the U.S. Open.
+Pebble Beach is home to seven public and private golf courses, the most famous of which is Pebble Beach Golf Links – arguably the best golf course in the western United States and a five-time site of the U.S. Open.

 9. Point Lobos State Nature Reserve